-Cause Data: Data measuring variables within the system or implementation process that may affect the desired outcome (e.g., implementation fidelity, type of professional development, or analysis of competing initiatives) is referred to as cause data.
+Cause Data: Data measuring variables within the system or implementation process that may affect the desired outcome (e.g., implementation fidelity, type of professional development, or analysis of competing initiatives).

-Coaching Support Team (CST): In the context of DCI, a CST is a team comprised of professionals who hold identified expertise in leadership and school structure, academic, social/behavioral, special education, data, technology, assessment, accountability, and systems change.
-CSTs work closely with District Leadership Teams to support and increase district capacity in implementation and sustainability of evidence-based educational practices.
+Coaching Support Team (CST):

+Comprised of professionals who hold identified expertise in leadership and school structure, academic, social/behavioral, special education, data, technology, assessment, accountability, and systems change.
+CSTs work closely with districts to support and increase district capacity in implementation and sustainability of evidence-based educational practices.

-Coaching: Coaching is an aspect of professional development focused on improving practice in the applied context.
+Coaching: An aspect of professional development focused on improving practice in the applied context.
 Coaching is a learning relationship in which guided reflection, modeling, guided practice, and learning strategies for improvement occur.

-Collaborative Teams: As a foundational piece of the DCI Framework, Collaborative Teams (a) maintain structures/processes for efficient collaboration and (b) intentionally review data, analyze, and discuss the impact of educational practices on student learning.
+Collaborative Teams: A foundational practice that (a) maintains structures/processes for efficient collaboration and (b) intentionally reviews data, analyzes, and discusses the impact of educational practices on student learning.

-Common Formative Assessment: As a foundational piece of the DCI Framework, Common Formative Assessment is a systematic and cyclical process designed to provide timely teacher/student feedback on curricula and student learning to improve both instructional practices and academic achievement.
+Common Formative Assessment:

+A systematic and cyclical process designed to provide timely teacher/student feedback on curricula and student learning to improve both instructional practices and academic achievement.

-Competency Drivers: Competencies of key personnel who have direct and supportive roles are essential for effective implementation.
-The competency drivers include selection, training, coaching, and fidelity/performance assessment.
+Competency Drivers: Essential competencies for key leadership for effective implementation include selection, training, coaching, and fidelity/performance assessment.

-Comprehensive School Improvement Plan (CSIP): Every school district in Missouri must have a CSIP which is an accountability plan designed in collaboration with staff, administrators, and stakeholders.
-This plan must address goals for leadership, collaboration, curriculum and assessment, and instruction.
+Comprehensive School Improvement Plan (CSIP): A required accountability plan designed in collaboration with staff, administrators, and stakeholders which addresses goals for leadership, collaboration, curriculum, assessment, and instruction.

-Data-Based Decision Making: As a team process, Data-Based Decision Making occurs when teams (a) disaggregate data, (b) analyze student performance, (c) set incremental student learning goals, (d) discuss the relationship between instruction and student learning, and (e) identify effective key teaching and learning practices to implement.
+Data-Based Decision Making:

+A decision making process that occurs when teams (a) disaggregate data; (b) analyze student performance; (c) set incremental student learning goals; (d) discuss the relationship between instruction and student learning; and (e) identify effective key teaching and learning practices to implement.